kazionovm/dota2-winner-prediction/README.md

-# dota2-winner-prediction
+# Dota 2 winner prediction
-ML pet project.
-Goal: predict will win in dota using match data
+**Goal:** predict who will win in dota game using match data.